 2. Windows Movie Maker: This one is only available for Windows users, although it’s great for simple editing.
 Don’t expect too fancy things!

 3. iMovie: This one’s only for Apple users.
 It’s completely free and allows up to 2 video tracks.
 Works on Mac, iPhone, iPad, etc…

-4. VSDC: It’s a Windows-only editor that has a free version that exports without a watermark.
+4. VSDC: It’s a Windows-only editor with a free version that exports without a watermark.
 Great for people just starting.
 They also have a YouTube Channel for tutorials.

 5. Filmora: This is one of the best editing software for beginners.
-With tons of effects and text templates and an easy to use interface, it’s the best option for people just starting out!
+With tons of effects, text templates, and an easy-to-use interface, it’s the best option for people just starting out!

 Have a look at this article for more free editing software: https://influencermarketinghub.com/free-video-editing-software/

 Now that our editing is finished let’s publish and distribute our video!

 You can create the best video in the world, but without promotion, it’s destined for nowhere.

 Video promotion is a step which many people skip, and the result:

 The promotion of your videos is a key step to success.
 Here’s how to do that: